selfiens/mac_screenshot_stash/README.md

 What this script does
 ---------------------
-It periodically captures screen shots of up to 3 monitors of your Mac, and saves them in `~/Desktop/ScreenLog` folder.
+It periodically captures the screen of up to 3 monitors of your Mac, and saves them in `~/Desktop/ScreenLog` folder.
+The default capture interval is 300 secs.

 Why one needs this script?
 --------------------------